Rayscan321/Spider_DQB/README.md

 # Spider_DQB
-you can use this to download the vedio of DianQiBang witch you have bought
+you can use this to download the vedio of DianQiBang whitch you have bought